The-Tech-Margin/dante-text/Readme.md

 ##### Makefile Components

-Because the structure of the commentary directories is uniform and the logic of the make process is similar thoroughout, we have extracted the bulk of the makefile text into a few component files at the top *Commentaries* level and designed the actual Makefile files to *include* those common components.
+Because the structure of the commentary directories is uniform and the logic of the make process is similar throughout, we have extracted the bulk of the makefile text into a few component files at the top *Commentaries* level and designed the actual Makefile files to *include* those common components.
 Here's how it works.

  - Each commentary directory contains a file named *Desc.mk*.
 This short file contains definitions of make(1) variables that describe that particular commentary.
 For example, the Hollander's *Desc.mk* file is
     ```